Japanese Encephalitis Outbreaks

 Japanese Encephalitis Outbreaks 2024

-According to the World Health Organization (WHO), on August 6, 2024, the Japanese encephalitis virus (JEV) is a flavivirus spread by mosquitoes, primarily Culex tritaeniorhynchus.
+According to the World Health Organization (WHO), the Japanese encephalitis virus (JEV) is a flavivirus spread by mosquitoes, primarily Culex tritaeniorhynchus.
 JEV is the leading cause of viral encephalitis in many Asian and western Pacific Ocean countries.
 Twenty-four countries in the WHO South-East Asia and Western Pacific Regions have endemic JEV transmission, exposing more than 3 billion people to risks of infection.
-A study estimated that in 2015, JEV infections globally caused 100,308 cases (95% CI: 61,720–157,522) and 25,125 deaths (95% CI: 14,550–46,031).
+The WHO reports Japanese encephalitis by region in 2022.
 Pigs play an essential role in the natural cycle and serve as an amplifier host since they allow virus multiplication manifold without suffering from disease.
 Man is a dead-end host in the transmission cycle, and there is no human-to-human transmission of JE.

-As of October 5, 2024, the U.S. Centers for Disease Control and Prevention (CDC) identified countries reporting JEV cases.
-JE infections cause approximately 13,600–20,400 deaths in people, primarily children, annually.
+As of October 6, 2024, the U.S. Centers for Disease Control and Prevention (CDC) identified countries reporting JEV cases.
+JE infections cause approximately 13,600–20,400 deaths in people annually, primarily children.
+JE survivors are estimated to live normally, but 49% of JE patients report neurological sequelae.
 The CDC states that the risk for JE varies based on destination, accommodations, activities, trip duration, and travel season.
-One Japanese encephalitis vaccine (IXIARO) is U.S. FDA-approved and available in 2024.
+One Japanese encephalitis vaccine (IXIARO) is U.S. FDA-approved, and the CDC recommends it for travelers in 2024.

 Japanese Encephalitis in the United States